Chocolate Strawberry Birds

 This post may contain affiliate links, please see the privacy policy for details.

 Chocolate covered strawberry birds are a lovely festive treat.
-They’re also a fun project to make if you have a lot of fresh strawberries to use up, along with chocolate.
-Perfect for Christmas or Valentine’s Day!
+They’re also a fun project to make if you have a lot of chocolate and fresh strawberries to use up.

 Why You’ll Love Them